-android/app/src/main/AndroidManifest.xml. - Locate the
+android/app/src/main/AndroidManifest.xml. - Find the

-<activity>tag for your.MainActivity. - Add the attribute
+<activity>tag for.MainActivity. - Add

 <activity